sap-tutorials/Tutorials/tutorials/xsa-xsjs-xsodata/xsa-xsjs-xsodata.md

 	Here you expose both the Header and Item tables from your HDI container as separate entities and build a navigation association between the two.

-10. In the lib folder, create a sub-folder called xsjs.
+10. In the lib folder, create a sub-folder called `xsjs`.
 Create a file named `hdb.xsjs`.
 Here is the source code for this file.
 Note: if you don’t want to type this code, we recommend that you cut and paste it from this web address `http://<hostname>:51013/workshop/admin/ui/exerciseMaster/?workshop=dev602 &sub=ex3_6` This logic reads data from your item table, formats it as text table delimited and then sends it out in a way that the browser will treat it as an Excel download.

 	```
 	var conn = $.hdb.getConnection();	var query = 'SELECT FROM dev602.data::PurchaseOrder.Item { ' +		        ' PURCHASEORDERID as "PurchaseOrderItemId", ' +	            ' PURCHASEORDERITEM as "ItemPos", ' +	            ' PRODUCT as "ProductID", ' +	            ' GROSSAMOUNT as "Amount" ' +	            ' } ';	var rs = conn.executeQuery(query);		var body = '';		for(var i = 0; i < rs.length; i++){	   if(rs[i]["Amount"] >= 500){		body += rs[i]["PurchaseOrderItemId"] + "\t" + rs[i]["ItemPos"] + "\t" + 				rs[i]["ProductID"] + "\t" + rs[i]["Amount"] + "\n";	   }	}			$.response.setBody(body);	$.response.contentType = 'application/vnd.ms-excel; charset=utf-16le';	$.response.headers.set('Content-Disposition',			'attachment; filename=Excel.xls');	$.response.status = $.net.http.OK;